Slimewizzard/VanillaSimpleAuras/README.md

 # VanillaSimpleAuras

+**VanillaSimpleAuras**
-**VanillaSimpleAuras** is a simple World of Warcraft (1.12.1) addon for tracking important buffs and spell cooldowns.
+A simple World of Warcraft (1.12.1) addon for tracking important buffs and spell cooldowns.
+The concept is to allow players to easily track buffs, spells and missing consumes in a highly configurative manner.

 ## Features